-The option for custom color is not available, so if you are looking to customize the color of the window, you will have to paint it yourself, which comes with risks of quality and longevity of the finish.
+The option for custom color is unavailable, so if you want to customize the color of the window, you will have to paint it yourself, which comes with risks to the quality and longevity of the finish.

 Grilles are the dividers on windows or grids that make a pattern or squares.

 Typically, you can have grilles between the glass, which are grids between the window panes, simulated divided lites, where the grilles are on the exterior of the glass, or true divided lite, where the grids are true individual pieces of glass.